Academic Dean and Provost Notice

 3. General information.

 There are three blocks of summer school, each of 4 weeks duration.
 Some courses, however, are longer or shorter than a full block.
 The block to which a course is associated is generally the one in which it begins.
-Exceptions to this rule include SC112, SM122, and EM300 which begin one week early; they are considered Block 1 courses.
-Saturday classes are scheduled for 1 June, 6 July, 3 August and 10 August due to days lost to Independence Day and truncation of the last week which ends on Wednesday, 14 August.
+Exceptions to this rule include some sections of EM300, SC112, and SM122 which are assigned to the block during which most of the course occurs, even when the course begins a week prior to the official start of the block.
+Saturday classes are scheduled for 31 May, 12 July and 9 August due to days lost to Independence Day and truncation of the last week which ends on Thursday, 14 August.
 Other Saturdays may be used by courses as announced in class.

 b.
 The following frequently-used modules on MIDS are available to midshipmen, faculty, and staff: